 Trust Password: After being fooled by Mystique one too many times, Cyclops demands that Wolverine prove he is who he says he is.
 Wolverine's response: "You're a dick."
 It works.

-Two Shots From Behind The Bar: When Logan threatened a customer with his claws, the bartender quickly aimed a shotgun point blank at his head.
+Two Shots from Behind the Bar: When Logan threatened a customer with his claws, the bartender quickly aimed a shotgun point blank at his head.
 He promptly sliced the shotgun in half, demonstrating why you should never bring a gun to a clawfight.

 The Voiceless: The Brotherhood members never speak.
 Mystique is silent but for one line early on, except when she's disguised.
 It's quite effective and adds to her, well, mystique.
 Sabretooth has two lines, Toad has three.

-Wake Up Fighting: Wolverine does this to Rogue, however goes too far and instinctively stabs her in the chest.
+Wake Up Fighting: Wolverine does this to Rogue, however he goes too far and instinctively stabs her in the chest.

 Senator Kelly’s desire to introduce a Mutant Registration Act is born out of fear for others, and such fear isn't entirely unfounded.

 Magneto.
 His plan is actually rather benevolent and would finally end the division between Mutants and the rest of Mankind, while sacrificing only Rogue to make it work.
 It's a good plan, it's just a shame his machine doesn't work!